BarRaiser

 When employees are asked to make decisions about their work schedule, it can be easier for them to reach a consensus if they feel like they are part of a larger group rather than making an individual decision.

-What are the Symptoms of Groupthink?
+What are the symptoms of groupthink in the workplace?

 1. Rationalization